EDC – What’s in your pockets?

 I thought about the time I had a flat tire on the interstate.
 The time my gas tank was almost empty and the station I pulled into did not have a working credit card machine.
 I thought about the times I was somewhere in the dark and didn’t have a flash light.
 Then, based upon those and other probable events, I came up with the gear that I would have on me at all times.

 I also decided that in some situations where the likelihood of an emergency happening might increase, such as long trips for example, I would add items to my EDC.
 I decided when, where, and what would constitute my “Extended” EDC.
-I put these extra items in my patrol bag, which I stated also serves as my Extended Every Day Carry.
+These extra items I put in my patrol bag, which I stated also serves as my Extended Every Day Carry.
 (EEDC)

 Next, I thought about what items I would WANT to carry on me every day for EDC.
 Let’s face it; if you don’t have these items on you every day when you leave your house, then it isn’t EDC.
 I knew that if the items were too bulky, or if there were too many items, I wouldn’t carry them.
 So I took the survival skills I already possess and balanced that against gear that I may or may not need.